chapel-lang/chapel/doc/rst/tools/mason/mason.rst

    -------------------

-Use the ``mason add --system`` command to add the dependency to the Mason.toml of the project.
+Use the ``mason add --system`` command to add the dependency to the Mason.toml of the package.

 .. code-block:: sh